afsalthaj/afsalthaj.github.io/_posts/2017-09-17-BuliderToFunctional.md

 {% endhighlight %}

-Think of multiple classes similar to `Name` with multiple parameters (Ex: 10) parameters being optional.
-This is the problem definition.
-Abstracting out the above function and may be folding each element would be a tedious task.
+Think of multiple classes similar to `Name` with multiple (a list of) optional parameters (a list of).
+Now, this is our problem definition.
+A quick solution is to abstracting out the above function and fold the list of optional parameters, but that is definitely non-obvious/hacky solution.
 In fact, it is sort of discarding the possibility of using a better mechanism provided by Functional Programming paradigm.
 Below given is one of the solutions, inspired from my colleagues and other scala based open source libraries.
 While this may not be the only solution, it is still a cleaner way of solving this problem.

 ## A Solution